Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Metabolic networks in mathematics

 Throughout this paper, we always use the notation $S^j$ to refer to the column of the stoichiometric matrix $S$ associated to the reaction $j$.
 For example, in a network of four metabolites $\{A,B,C,D\}$, an outflow reaction from metabolite $A$ is represented as the $j^{th}$ column of the stoichiometric matrix $S$ as

 Note that stoichiometric columns associated to inflow reactions always have only negative entries.
 On the contrary, columns associated to inflow reactions have only positive entries.
 With this construction a fixed order is assigned to each reaction.
-In particular, thus, we model a reversible reaction
+In particular, we model a reversible reaction

-simply as two irreversible reactions \\
+simply as two irreversible reactions

-Let now $x$ be the $M$-vector of the concentrations of metabolites.
-Under the assumption that the reactor is well-mixed, spatially homogeneous and isothermal, the dynamics $x(t)$ of the concentrations satisfy the following system of Ordinary Differential Equations:
+Let now $x \ge 0$ be the $M$-vector of the concentrations of metabolites.
+Under the assumption that the reactor is well-mixed, spatially homogeneous and isothermal, the dynamics $x(t)$ of the concentrations satisfy the following system of ODEs:

 where $S$ is the $M \times N$ stoichiometric matrix \eqref{smatrix} and $\mathbf{r}(x)$ is the $N$-vector of the \emph{reaction rates} (kinetics).
-We do not require any specific form of such kinetics functions, staying in wide generalities.
+We do not require any specific form of such kinetics functions.
 We consider the reaction rate of inflow `feed' reactions $j_f$, with no inputs at all, as constant,

-For any other reaction $j$, $r_j(x)$ is a positive and monotonically increasing $C^1$ function that depends only on the concentrations of those metabolites that are input to $j$:
+For any other reaction $j$, $r_j(x)$ is a {nonnegative} and monotonically increasing $C^1$ function that depends only on the concentrations of those metabolites that are input to $j$:

 If the metabolite $m$ is an input to the reaction $j$, the notation $r_{jm}$ indicates the positive partial derivative

 The monotonicity restriction is indeed satisfied by most, but not all, chemical reaction schemes.
 Without any constraints on the sign of $r_{jm}$, we will not be able to predict the sign of the responses, of course.\\